Airbotics/uptane-server/docs/index.md

 A human _adminstrator_ responsible for managing Airbotics, e.g. an engineer at a robotics company.

+### Robot

+A _robot_ is a machine on which Airbotics will update software.
+It can contain multiple ECUs.
+Updane calls these machines vehicles instead.
+We say robot, but really it could be anything.

 ### ECU

 An _ECU_ is an Electronic Control Unit, i.e. a computer.